 Bankruptcy did not exist in ancient times.
 The concept of debt slavery was more prevalent, especially in ancient Greece.
 If a man failed to pay the debt to his creditor, his wife, children, or servants were forced into debt slavery to serve the creditor until he recovered his loss through their physical labor.
 An exception to this custom was Athens, which forbade enslavement for debt.
 The Statute of Bankrupts was an Act passed by the Parliament of England in 1542.
 It was the first statute of English law that dealt with the matter.

-- Helps avoid never-ending demand letters, legal threats, calls from creditors to your home, family, and business location.
+- – Helps avoid never-ending demand letters, legal threats, calls from creditors to your home, family, or business location.

 - – Helps maintain a certain baseline, e.g., house and car are protected in most cases.

 Bankruptcy Laws by Country

 In Australia, bankruptcy is governed by the Federal Bankruptcy Act of 1966.
 In case an individual becomes bankrupt, then a creditor can apply to the Federal Circuit Court for a sequestration order.
 A person can also seek protection by lodging a debtor’s petition with the Official Receiver.
 The debtor should owe at least $5,000 for a creditor to lodge a petition.

 Bankruptcy is also referred to as insolvency in Canada and is governed by the country’s Bankruptcy and Insolvency Act.
 The office of the Superintendent of Bankruptcy is responsible for overseeing the fair and orderly administration of bankruptcies in the country.